 Want to be an artist in the festival?
 The application will be available soon.
 Keep your eyes on our contact page and social media.

 Follow us on social media for updates on the festival and future projects.

 When do applications begin?

-Applications will be live before the end of 2017.
+Applications are live before the end of each year.
 Follow along on our social media accounts and website for more information as it becomes available.